cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-host-pool.md

 # Host-Pool Service

 The Host-Pool Service is a web service designed for managing a large pool of hosts to be used by cloudify deployments.
 It allows for the use of multiple existing hosts to be allocated for a deployment.
+Supports defining hosts by:

+  * name
+  * ip address
-Supports defining hosts by name, ip address, and ip ranges for easily specifying a large amount of identical hosts.
+  * ip ranges (for easily specifying a large amount of identical hosts).

 The Host-Pool-Plugin will make calls to this service each time a new host needs to be provisioned/terminated.